Proceedings of the ACM Workshop on Wearable Systems and Applications (WearSys)

 Due to the user-interface limitations of wearable devices, voice-based interfaces are becoming more common; speaker recognition may then address the authentication requirements of wearable applications.
 Wearable devices have small form factor, limited energy budget and limited computational capacity.
 In this paper, we examine the challenge of computing speaker recognition on small wearable platforms, and specifically, reducing resource use (energy use, response time) by trimming the input through careful feature selections.
 For our experiments, we analyze four different feature-selection algorithms and three different feature sets for speaker identification and speaker verification.
 Our results show that Principal Component Analysis (PCA) with frequency-domain features had the highest accuracy, Pearson Correlation (PC) with time-domain features had the lowest energy use, and recursive feature elimination (RFE) with frequency-domain features had the least latency.
 Our results can guide developers to choose feature sets and configurations for speaker-authentication algorithms on wearable platforms.

 Liu, Rui; Rawassizadeh, Reza; and Kotz, David, "Toward Accurate and Efficient Feature Selection for Speaker Recognition on Wearables" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3046.